OCCURRENT AFFAIR was a major exhibition featuring new and recent works by Brisbane-established Aboriginal artist collective, proppaNOW.

 2–5pm, Saturday 24 February 2024

-The program includes a Welcome to Country, Richard Bell, Vernon Ah Kee and Gordon Hookey in conversation with Aunty Helena Gulash, activation of Richard Bell’s Embassy, exhibition viewing and delicious food and drink.
-All welcome.
+The program included a Welcome to Country, Richard Bell, Vernon Ah Kee and Gordon Hookey in conversation with Aunty Helena Gulash, and an activation of Richard Bell’s Embassy.

 Protest and resistance